 - How are operating systems and connectivity technologies being integrated into slate and detachable tablets, and what are the implications for content and service providers?

-ASURION, LLC, ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Advanced Micro Devices, Inc., Alcatel-Lucent S.A., Amazon.com Inc., Apple Inc., Archos SA, Barnes & Noble, Inc., Dell Inc., Fujitsu Limited, Google Inc., HP Inc., HTC Corporation, Huawei Technologies Co., Ltd., Intel Corporation, LG Corp., Lenovo Group Limited, Microsoft Corporation, NVIDIA Corporation, Nokia Corporation, Panasonic Corporation, QUALCOMM Inc., RCA Corporation, SQUARETRADE, INC., Samsung, Shenzhen Yongan online Technology Co., Ltd., Sony Corporation, Sprint Corporation, Synaptics Inc., The Walt Disney Company, Toshiba Corporation, Twitter, Inc., Verizon Communications, Inc.
+ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Advanced Micro Devices, Inc., Alcatel-Lucent S.A., Amazon.com Inc., Apple Inc., Archos SA, Asurion, LLC, Barnes & Noble, Inc., Beijing Yi An Rui Long Technology Co., Ltd., Dell Inc., Efun Company Limited, Fujitsu Limited, Google Inc., HP Inc., HTC Corporation, Huawei Technologies Co., Ltd., Intel Corporation, Kuno Inc., LG Corp., Lenovo Group Limited, Microsoft Corporation, NVIDIA Corporation, Nokia Corporation, Panasonic Corporation, Qualcomm Inc., RCA Corporation, Samsung, Sony Corporation, Sprint Corporation, SquareTrade Inc., Synaptics Inc., T-Mobile International AG, The Walt Disney Company, Toshiba Corporation, Twitter, Inc., Verizon Communications, Inc.